CyberFraudCentre/Hacker-Playbook/README.md

 ```

 The playbook will then install the extra tools used by Cyber and Fraud Centre hackers
-alongside making a few QOL changes to software such as burpsuite and firefox.
+alongside making a few QOL changes to software configurations such as burpsuite
+and firefox.